KotaAoyama/Baby-api/README.md

 So firstlly download Postgresql in your computer and create a new database named `world_baby`.

-Git clone or download the code, and run `yarn`, `yarn migrate` and `psql -d world_baby -f data/insertBabies.sql` inside `cc11-project.api-service-solo` directory.
+Git clone or download the code.

+Run `yarn`, `yarn migrate` and `psql -d world_baby -f data/insertBabies.sql` inside `cc11-project.api-service-solo` directory.

-And then Open the `public/index.html` file in a browser.
+Open the `public/index.html` file in a browser.

 ### Country Code